 The landscaping around the main entrance, along the east side and wrapping around to the northeast corner of the Centennial Fitness Center (facing Touhy Ave.) will be replaced along with improvements to the emergency egress located at the northeast corner of the building.

 Work began on Tuesday, May 8, 2018, with smaller handwork of vegetation removal.
 A construction fence was installed on Thursday, May 10, and significant work started thereafter.
-The project is estimated to take approximately one month to complete.

 Part of the landscape plan is the planting of eleven Exclamation!™ London Plane Trees.
 The Exclamation!™ London Plane Tree will grow in a pyramidal shape at approximately 60 feet in height and 30 to 45 feet in width and will provide shade desirable shade.
 It is very adaptable to both dry and moist locations, is not particular as to soil type or pH, is able to handle environmental salt and works well in planting strips because the roots can tolerate small spaces with soil compaction.
 These trees are resistant to anthracnose (common fungal disease), highly tolerant of urban pollution, and will even thrive in inner-city environments.
 In the spring and summer they have, lush green foliage that turns a shade of golden yellow in the fall.
 During the winter their smooth grey-brown bark peels away to reveal shades of white, grey and green underneath.
 The bark has beautiful marbled colors that stand out in the barren winter landscape.
 The Exclamation!™ London Plane Trees has a typical useful life or life span of 100 years or more.